opentelekomcloud-infra/simple-exquisite-webserver/README.md

 Default location of configuration file is `/etc/too-simple/config.yml`, this can be changed using `--config` argument

-Debug mode is switched using `--debug` argument and enabled by default
+Debug mode is switched using `--debug` argument or setting `debug: true` in configuration.
+When debug is on, no database will be used.